Stop puppy biting fast: Effective Tips that Work

 Refrain from playing with your bare hands

 When you are playing with your puppy, it is important that you avoid playing with bare hands.
 The movement of your hands and fingers, especially near his face will arouse your dog’s predatory instincts.
 In the wild, dogs have to hunt in order to fetch food.
-They enjoy chasing and whenever your hands are moving too fast, he may get excited and actually bite on them.
+They enjoy chasing and whenever your hands are moving too fast.

 This might not be problematic for young puppies as it is not painful.
 However, when you do not curb the behavior, you will experience issues with biting and nipping as he grows older.
 Puppies’ teeth may not be very problematic if you do not solve them early enough; it will quickly become a complex problem.

 Always use toys to engage with your dog whenever you are playing with your dog.
 It is also essential to keep your dog from any toddler running around.
 The puppy might think the child is also trying to play, and he will chase and bite.
 Control this behavior before he adopts it as permanent behavior.

 Do not get frustrated.

 In the case where your dog is not following your commands or insists on biting, you might be tempted to shout and yell at the puppy.
 However, this will not yield results as your puppy does not understand your disappointment.